stefankroes/ancestry/README.md

 # (Named) Scopes

-Where possible, the navigation methods return scopes instead of records.
-This means additional ordering, conditions, limits, etc. can be applied and that the result can be either retrieved, counted, or checked for existence.
-For
+The navigation methods return scopes instead of records, where possible.
+Additional ordering, conditions, limits, etc. can be applied and the results can be retrieved, counted, or checked for existence:
-example:

 ```ruby
 node.children.where(:name => 'Mary').exists?